hasanhabib16011998/jenkins_project/README.md

 ```

-Now lets compare the image sizes of both miltu stage and single stage builds:
+Now lets compare the image sizes of both milti-stage and single stage builds:

 As we can see, the multi stage build is significantly less than the single stage build.